8 Logic and control flow

 #> [1] "integer"

-In most languages, if/else is a statement: it controls which code runs but doesn’t produce a value.
-In R, if/else is an expression: it evaluates to the value of whichever branch is taken.
+In most languages, if/else is a statement: it controls which code runs but does not produce a value.
+In R, if/else is an expression: it evaluates to the value of whichever branch is taken, and you can assign that value directly.

 x <- -3